Access to Capital and Expertise for Emerging Entrepreneurs (ACE³)

 Access to Capital and Expertise for Emerging Entrepreneurs (ACE³) supports the launch and growth of minority and women owned business and small disadvantaged business entities in the Evansville area by providing consultation and loans up to $10,000.
 The program brings together UE students and faculty with financial executives and city leaders to benefit emerging entrepreneurs from underserved areas.
-The borrowers not only receive a loan, but also coaching and fresh perspectives on business strategies.
+The borrowers not only receive a loan, but also coaching and fresh perspectives from Schroeder students and faculty.
 Many clients have limited banking industry interactions.
-The ACE³ program looks to spread the understanding of financial principles in under-served community areas and strengthen the region’s business climate.
+The ACE³ program looks to spread the understanding of financial principles in underserved community areas and strengthen the region’s business climate.
 Clients who are not funded receive valuable recommendations on how to develop their new business idea or streamline their existing business operation.
 For example, a client, who received a non-favorable funding decision, was directed to work with a marketing faculty member on re-thinking her sales and advertisement strategy.
-This is the type of innovative, collaborative program that helped earn the UE the designation as an Ashoka U Changemaker Campus.
+This is the type of innovative, collaborative program that helped earn UE's designation as an Ashoka U Changemaker Campus.

 4. Example: Please walk us through a specific example of how your solution is working to solve the problem.